 Recreational Aviation Training

-LVAC conducts initial training in Recreation Aviation Australia (RAAus) registered aircraft – Pilot Certificate, Cross Country and Passenger endorsement.
+Latrobe Valley Aero Club conducts initial training in Recreation Aviation Australia (RAAus) registered aircraft – Pilot Certificate, Cross Country and Passenger Endorsement.
 These aircraft are two-seat, tricycle undercarriage, recreational planes with a maximum weight of 600 kgs.
 Our training is conducted in accordance with the RAAus Operations Manual and Flight Syllabus.